15 Woodworking Projects that Make Great Holiday Gifts

 8. Tablet Stand

 This simple tablet stand is perfect for family Skype calls.
 You’ll just need two pieces of basswood, hot glue, an exacto-style knife, and your paint color of choice.
-Check out these instructions from Foreign Creatures.

 9. Folding Lap Desk